Tree-Planting Tips: How to Plant Trees in Fall

 A bare-root tree farm.
 Photo by 4kodiak/Getty Images.

 Container-grown trees spend the first part of their lives in pots.
 The potting mix is lighter than field soil, so such plants can be shipped economically.
 Ideally, the plant spends enough time in the container to allow its roots to fill it.
 Watch out, though: Some vendors buy bare-root trees and pot them up for quick sale as container plants.
-Equally bad are container-grown trees that have been left too long in their containers.
+Equally bad are container-grown trees that have been left in their containers for too long.
 If possible, slide a container-grown tree out of its pot to see if it is root-bound (i.e., its roots are thick and tangled).
 Restrain yourself from buying the largest tree possible; it should be no taller than three to four times the height of its container.

 Container-grown trees